 The section 1411 regulations indicate (in an extremely round-about way) that a 100 hour test may generally apply, with some exceptions, for purposes of the active business interest exception.
 Reg. §1.1411-5(b)(2).
 See Richard Dees & Jeffrey Ekeberg, Participation of 100 Hours May Be Sufficient to Generate Active Income Exempt from the 3.8 Percent Health Care Tax on Net Investment Income, McDermott Will & Emory Website On the Subject Newsletter (April 14, 2014).
-Some background is necessary to understand this §1411 regulation.
+Some background is necessary to understand this \$1411 regulation.
 (The regulation is a model for being as obtuse as seemingly possible, with cross references to cross references in the §469 regulations.)
 The §469 rules contain provisions to prevent taxpayers from generating passive income (i.e., through "passive income generators" or "PIGs") to offset what would otherwise be passive losses for which no deductions would be allowed.
-One of these "anti-PIG" rules applies to a "significant participation passive activity" in which the taxpayer participates for more than 100 hours during the taxable year but does not meet any of the seven tests for material participation.
+One of these "anti-PIG" rules applies to a "significant participation passive activity" in which the taxpaver participates for more than 100 hours during the taxable year but does not meet any of the seven tests for material participation.
 Reg. §1.469-2T(f)(2)(ii).
 Such income is recharacterized as "not from a passive activity."
 The §1411 regulations provide that a business income that is treated as "active" under this recharacterization rule will, with a few exceptions, be treated as active business income for purposes of the active business income exception in §1411.

-- (b) Passive activity--(1) A passive activity is described in this section ifii - (i) such activity is a trade or business; and - (ii) Such trade or business is a passive activity with respect to the taxpayer within the meaning of section 469 and the regulations thereunder. - (2) Application of income recharacterization rules-(i) Income and gain recharacterization.
-To the extent that any income or gain from a trade or business is recharacterized as "not from a passive activity" by reason of §§1.469-2T(f)(2), §1.469-2(f)(5), or §1.469-2(f)(6), such trade or business does not constitute a passive activity within the meaning of paragraph (b)(1)(ii) of this section solely with respect to such recharacterized income or gain."
-Reg. §1.1411-5(b)(2)(i).
+- (b) Passive activity -- (1) In general.
+A passive activity is described in this section if - (i) such activity is a trade or business; and this section solely with respect to such recharacterized income or gain.
+Reg.
+1.1411-5(b)(2)(i).

+(ii) Such trade or business is a passive activity with respect to the taxpayer within the meaning of section 469 and the regulations thereunder.

+(2) Application of income recharacterization rules--(i) Income and gain recharacterization.
+To the extent that any income or gain from a trade or business is recharacterized as "not from a passive activity" by reason of §§1.469-2T(f)(2), §1.469-2(f)(5), or §1.469-2(f)(6), such trade or business does not constitute a passive activity within the meaning of paragraph (b)(1)(ii) of